jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### ... config.read_file(open(sys.argv[1])) IndexError: list index out of range
 This error most likely indicates that run_classifier.py is being run from the terminal wihout specifying the .template file or that there is a problem with the .template file.
 Perhaps the template file name has been typed incorrectly.

+## Tests

+Testing of this code was awkward in some ways because there is minimal existing data that can act as "ground truth" to compare against.
+This means the tests simply check that the code produces the correct files, containing outputs that are correctly formatted with the right data types, shapes and that they follow the expected flow through the pipeline.
+The resulting maps were assessed qualitatively, rather than making quantitative assessments against known ground truth values, because there are none available.

+### Unit testing

+Individual functions were always tested with selected dates from tileID 22wev in separate external scripts before the functions were integrated into the main project scripts.
+The results of these tests are not presented here because there is simply too much and the results have not always been archived once the function has been included in the main project.

+### Integration/system testing

+Integration testing has been conducted regularly whenever significant changes have been made to the main projct scripts.
+This has usually been done by toggling OFF the slower, more computationally demanding functions (e.g. rtm inversion) to create a smaller, faster test environment.
+This has usually been sufficient for eliminating integration-level bugs because the main data flows in and out of the functions that are toggled ON are generally identical to a full run with all functions ON, and the reduced computational time allows testing across multiple tiles, months and years without accumulating too much billable VM time.
+The full workflow with all functions ON was then tested under a smaller set of tiles, months and years.

+Configs used for system tests: multi-tile tests: ["22wev", "22web"]; multi-month tests: [6,7,8]; multi-tile, multi-month: ["22wev","22web"][6,7] full pipeline: ["22wev"]["2016"],[6,7,8]

 ## Development notes

 To test a full run without downloading files from blob, comment out lines 196 - 202 in sentinel2_azure.py.
 This prevents the call to download the files from blob and will simply run the function on the files already present in the process_dir.
 Obviously this only works for single tiles and will not iterate over multiple tiles.
 Might be a good idea to start a devlopemnt version that retrieves tiles locally instead of from blob storage to help speed up testing.

 Dec 19th 2019: VM disk space being used up.
 Changed workflow so that .nc files are uploaded to blob storage and deleted from local storage on creation.
 Deactivated summary statistics and dataset concatenation functions with the intention of calling these separately post-hoc, i.e. populate blob storage using VM then later download, concatenate and analyse datasets locally to save expensive compute time on VM.
 Unsurprisingly introducing uploads to blob storage has slowed down the script somewhat.
 Expect approximately 1.5 hours per tile for the complete sequence including EB modelling, cloudy pixel interpolation (NN or RBF) and snicar inversion function.